krishnakumarselvam/SDCND1-basic-lane-lines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
+The functions are defined in [functions.py](functions.py)

 > Convert image to Grayscale
 <img src="img/step1.png" width="240" alt="Grayscale" />